 Knowing the financial position of your farm is critical to its future success.
-One of the most important tools in helping you to understand the financials of your operation is the balance sheet; also referred to as a statement of owner's equity or net worth.
+One of the most important tools in helping you to understand the financials of your operation is the balance sheet.
 It depicts your financial position at a specific point in time.